Self-Hosted Sentry Alternative | Telebugs Error Tracking

 container image, so your hosting environment must allow Docker

-installation and execution — some shared hosting providers may not
+installation and execution.
+Some shared hosting providers may not

 support Docker due to restrictions on containerization or operating